pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/main-route.md

 ## Getting the donor Pokémon

-For this method, you will need to acquire a Pokémon with a specific personality value (<abbr>PID</abbr>), which depends on the value of the donor Pokémon’s original trainer’s TID.
+For this route, you will need to acquire a Pokémon with a specific personality value (<abbr>PID</abbr>), which depends on the value of the donor Pokémon’s original trainer’s TID.
 More specific details (i.e. how it is calculated) about this PID is available [here](../../../technical-documentation/jpn-grab-ace-set-up.md).
 In short, it allows for overwriting the species field with an the index of a specific mail word (let this mail word be called the **species word**) that will be interpreted as one of the many glitch species that can enable ACE in FireRed and LeafGreen[^1].

 There are two (somewhat viable) methods that you could use to acquire the donor Pokémon: RNG manipulation, and brute forcing at the Celadon Game Corner.